samyabouseda/library-app-vaadin/README.md

 ### Installing

 Unzip the downloaded TomEE file into a directory.
-Tomcat will be unzipped into a directory called something similar to
+TomEE will be unzipped into a directory called something similar to

 ```
-apache-tomcat-9.0.{xx}
+apache-tomee-webprofile-7.0.x.
 ```

 ### Adding new user
-Tomcat configuration files are found in the directory: CATALINA_HOME/conf (where CATALINA_HOME environment variable is the Tomcat installation directory).
+Tomcat configuration files are found in the directory: CATALINA_HOME/conf (where CATALINA_HOME environment variable is the TomEE installation directory).
 In the $CATALINA_HOME/conf directory, locate the `tomcat-ursers.xml` file and open it with a text editor.

 In order to add new users, you need to add the following lines to the file.
 ```